US-China trade truce seen boosting US stock market

-WASHINGTON — The truce in the trade dispute between the U.S. and China should boost rattled financial markets, at least likely through year's end, experts say.
-But the stock market's wild gyrations of recent months likely will persist as the two countries strain to reach a permanent accord.
+WASHINGTON — The truce in the trade dispute between the U.S. and China should boost rattled financial markets, at least through the year's end, experts say.
+But the stock market's recent wild gyrations likely will persist as the two countries strain to reach a permanent accord.

 "The all-clear sign hasn't flashed yet but it's certainly positive news," says Mike Loewengart, vice president of investment strategy at E-Trade.

-The U.S. was set to raise tariffs on $200 billion in Chinese goods Jan.
-1. President Donald Trump agreed Saturday in a meeting with Chinese Leader Xi Jinping at the G-20 summit to hold off for 90 days while the two sides try to settle their differences.
+The U.S. was set to raise tariffs on $200 billion in Chinese goods on Jan.
+1. President Donald Trump agreed Saturday in a meeting in Buenos Aires with Chinese Leader Xi Jinping at the G-20 summit to hold off for 90 days while the two sides try to settle their differences.

 That looming deadline, as well as Trump's threat to impose tariffs on an additional $267 billion of goods from China, possibly including iPhones and laptops, had contributed to sharp declines in stocks since early October.

-The agreement buys time for the two countries to work out their differences in a fight over China's aggressive drive to supplant U.S. technological dominance.
+The agreement buys time for the two countries to try to work out their differences in a fight over China's aggressive drive to acquire advanced technologies.

 In the short term, at least, strong market gains could be in the offing.